DeCentN2Madness/silkscreen/README.md

 # Silkscreen [![Build Status](https://travis-ci.org/carlosfrodrigues/silkscreen.svg?branch=master)](https://travis-ci.org/carlosfrodrigues/silkscreen)

-Silkscreen take Markdown files and convert to Fullpages slides in html.
+Silkscreen converts Markdown files to fullPage-style slides in html.
 See the [example site](https://carlosfrodrigues.github.io/silkscreen-example/).

 ![silkscreen-gif](https://raw.githubusercontent.com/carlosfrodrigues/silkscreen/master/github-assets/silkscreen.gif)

 ### How to use

 ```sh
 silkscreen yourmarkdownfile.md
 ```
-It will generate on the same directory a HTML file with the same name of the markdown file.
+This generates an HTML file in the same directory and with the same name as the markdown file.

 ### Install

-You need Cabal to install, run on the silkscreen directory:
+You need Cabal to install.
+Run the following within the silkscreen directory.

 ```sh
 cabal install
 ```
 It will install silkscreen and the CMark library dependency.

 ### Configuration

-There are two files inside the config folder:
+There are two files inside the config folder.

-* colors: A file where each line has a HEX color.The colors are used in the background in repeat.
+- **colors**: A file where each line has a HEX color.The colors are used in the background in repeat.
 You can edit this file choosing the colors you want.
-* template.silk: the HTML template used to generate the fullpage.
+- **template.silk**: the HTML template used to generate the fullpage.

 ### Easter Egg

-Try running silkscreen with the flag `--weezer`.
+Run silkscreen with the flag `--weezer`.